Everything You Need to Know About Growing & Caring for Fiddle Leaf Fig Trees

 POTENTIAL CAUSE: Brown spots on the leaves are an indication of pest or disease infestation or poor growing conditions.
 It may be caused by overwatering and root rot if the browning starts from the middle of each affected leaf and spreads outwards.
 Fungal diseases or insect pests can also cause brown spots as they feed on the leaves.

 If the brown spots are visible on younger leaves and accompanied by yellowing, then you’re probably looking at bacterial leaf spots.
-If left untreated, the spots will eventually cause the leaves to turn yellow then brown and fall off.
+If left untreated, the spots will eventually cause the leaves to turn yellow then brown, and fall off.

-HOW TO FIX IT: Remove and dispose of the affected leaves to prevent further spread of pests or diseases.
+HOW TO FIX IT: Remove and dispose of the affected leaves to prevent the further spread of pests or diseases.
 Make sure that the plant has sufficient light and avoid overwatering.